 Spider mites can be difficult to get rid of, but by getting to know the different types, you’ll be better equipped to handle them and prevent them from invading your home or garden.

-There are several different varieties of spider mites that affect plants, and each kind has its own unique qualities and methods of control.
+Several different varieties of spider mites affect plants, and each kind has its own unique qualities and methods of control.

 To keep these pests under control, it’s essential to learn to distinguish between the different types of spider mites so you know exactly what kind you’re dealing with.